mawyss/scion/doc/EPIC.md

 The EPIC (Every Packet Is Checked) protocol [[1]](#1) solves this problem by introducing per-packet MACs.
 Even if an adversary is able to brute-force the MACs for one packet, the MACs cannot be reused to send any other traffic.
 Observing MACs from packets in the data plane does also not help an attacker, as he still needs to derive new MACs for every packet he wants to send over an unauthorized path.
 This is especially important for hidden paths [[2]](#2).
 Hidden paths are paths which are not publicly announced, but only communicated to a group of authorized sources.
-If one of those sources sends traffic on the hidden path using SCION path type packets, an adversary can observe the MACs and reuse them to send traffic on the hidden path himself.
-This allows the adversary to reach services that were meant to be hidden, or to launch DOS-attacks directed towards them.
+If one of those sources sends traffic on the hidden path using SCION path type packets, an on-path adversary can observe the MACs and reuse them to send traffic on the hidden path himself.
+This allows the adversary to reach services that were meant to be hidden, or to launch DoS attacks directed towards them.
 EPIC precludes such attacks, making hidden paths more secure.

 ## EPIC-HP Overview